bisforboman/exjobb/Presentation/midterm.md

 *The program shall collect until overcollection has occured.*

-note: mention some properties that will likely be added in the extended
+Properties to be included in the extended model: Fairness.

 ### Practical Study